 There's a lot more to take into account than app reviews alone.
 From encryption and security to geo-restriction unblocking, of the many iOS VPN options out there, you'll want to make sure your choice has the right features for your needs.

 Here's a quick explainer for those who are unsure of what a VPN is.
-A VPN, or virtual private network, works by bouncing your signal through another server, using an assigned IP address.
+A VPN (short for virtual private network) works by bouncing your signal through another server, using an assigned IP address.
 All that means you appear to be someone else, somewhere else with encryption being added to any data sent or received.
 While that's great for anonymity and security, it also means you can appear to be anywhere in the world you need.

 So on your iPhone or iPad, no matter where you are or what network connection you're on – be it cellular or Wi-Fi – you can relax knowing you're safe and secure.

 Which is the best iPhone and iPad VPN?
 We've tested a lot of them and narrowed the list down to six that each offers a unique appeal to help you find the best one for you.
 There are also a lot of great VPN deals that you'll want to check out as well.

 How do you pick the best iPhone and iPad VPN?

 The majority of VPN services work across various platforms, with most having dedicated iOS and iPadOS apps.
 That means finding the best VPN for your iPhone, and iPad essentially boils down to finding the best service for your needs since they pretty much all support Apple gear.

 A well-designed and functional app is preferable for most people, especially discerning Apple users, though you won't actually spend too long in the VPN's app itself once you've got it up and running.
 Instead, your focus should probably be on the privacy and security features your VPN service enables (since, you know, that's one of the main reasons to use one) as well as its speed, server count and locations, customer support, and, of course, price.